Grignan, Drome: tourism & sightseeing

-Visit Grignan (Rhone-Alpes, France)
+Visit Grignan (Rhone-Alpes, France)Photo Gallery

-Grignan is a pretty village dominated by its large chateau, in the Drome department (Rhone Alpes region) to the north of Vaison-la-Romaine.
+Grignan is a pretty village dominated by its large chateau, in the Drome department (Rhone-Alpes region) to the north of Vaison-la-Romaine.

-The Chateau de Grignan is famous because of visits there by Madame de Sévigné, a French writer famous for her letters many of which were to her daughter - the wife of the Count of Grignan.
+The Chateau de Grignan is above all well known because of visits there by Madame de Sévigné, a French writer famous for her letters many of which were to her daughter, the wife of the Count of Grignan.
 Madame de Sévigné visited Grignan castle three times during the 17th century and died there during her third visit.

-Grignan is home to a wonderful collection of roses and as you walk round you can admire the 400 rose of more than 150 varieties.
-You can pick up a plan from the tourist office with some of the main planting sites marked on it.
+The village is home to a wonderful collection of roses and as you walk round you can admire the 400 roses of more than 150 varieties.
+You can pick up a plan from Grignan tourist office with some of the main planting sites marked on it.

 Attractions in the region